ziracook/PokeAPIDisplayer/README.md

   - Holds UI data, and communicates with the data layer

 ## App Architecture
+### Overview
+MVVM based architecture
+NavHostController used to change between the list screen and detail screen Data Layer, Repository, View Model, and Views follow unidirectional flow, each layer has specific responsiblities

 ### Data Layer
 Uses Retrofit
 Fetches data from PokeAPI